lenderpanel

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am on look out for some leasehold conveyancing in North Ockendon.
-Before I set the wheels in motion I would like to find out the unexpired term of the lease.
+Before I get started I require certainty as to the unexpired term of the lease.

-Assuming the lease is recorded at the land registry - and almost all are in North Ockendon - then the leasehold title will always include the short particulars of the lease, namely the date; the term; and the original parties.
+Assuming the lease is recorded at the land registry - and 99.9% are in North Ockendon - then the leasehold title will always include the basic details of the lease, namely the date; the term; and the original parties.
 From a conveyancing perspective such details then enable any prospective buyer and lender to confirm that any lease they are looking at is the one relevant to that title.
 For any other purpose, such as confirming how long the term was granted for and calculating what is left, then the register should be sufficient on it's own.

 Last updated